ganeshnikhil/rock_paper_scissor_AI/README.md

 # Rock-Paper-Scissors Game with Computer Prediction

 `basic_rps.c`
-   ## is the basic implimentation of roc paper scissor prediction model .
+   ## is the basic implimentation of rock-paper-scissor prediction model. version 1

 `advance_rps.c`
-   ## is taking more powerfull approach to predict  the player move in rock-paper-scissor
+   ## is taking more powerfull approach to predict  the player move in rock-paper-scissor game. versrion 2

 This is an advanced implementation of the Rock-Paper-Scissors game in C, where the computer tries to predict the player's move and win the match.
 In addition to predicting the player's move, the program includes adaptive strategies and a threshold mechanism to make the computer's gameplay more dynamic.